 If a serialized class contains references to objects of other classes that are marked SerializableAttribute, those objects will also be serialized.

-Basic and Custom Serialization
+Basic and custom serialization

-Serialization can be performed in two ways, basic and custom.
+Binary and XML serialization can be performed in two ways, basic and custom.

-Designer serialization is a special form of serialization that involves the kind of object persistence usually associated with development tools.
+Designer serialization is a special form of serialization that involves the kind of object persistence associated with development tools.
 Designer serialization is the process of converting an object graph into a source file that can later be used to recover the object graph.
 A source file can contain code, markup, or even SQL table information.

 Related Topics and Examples